You should read Limits (An Introduction) first

 |Now we can just substitiute x=1 to get the limit:|

-If it's a fraction, then multiplying top and bottom by a conjugate might help.
+When it's a fraction, multiplying top and bottom by a conjugate might help.

 the sign in the middle of 2 terms like this:

-Here is an example where it will help you to find a limit:
+Here is an example where it will help us find a limit:

 |Evaluating this at x=4 gives 0/0, which is not a good answer!|